Saya-e-Dewar Bhi Nahi: Plot

 Shelha moves to a different city and marries a Christian, called Peter.
 She later gets pregnant with their child, and discovers Peter does not want children and asks her to abort the pregnancy.
 Shehla refuses to do this and they divorce and she moves out.
 Later the drama is fast forwarded 15–18 years, and all the children are shown as grown up, with Shelha working as a teacher, Shelha has not taught her son William (Ali Ansari) about religion and what he should believe in.
 He contemplates joining the Christian Missionary, to which his mother realises that she may not have raised him in a way conducive to Pakistani life.
 A chance meeting with the now grown up Shelha (Syed Zahra Shah) (Haider's daughter) leads to a meeting with Haider himself.
 In these days, orphan politician and where hyperman.
 Haider meets his old love Shehla in Shehla (Jr.)'s college.
 Soon after Shehla listens that Haider loves Shehla, she starts hating him which starts conflict with her father.
 In these days, she is supposed to marry Amber's son Asad Ali.
-Tabbassum is happy by their new meeting but Haider's daughter becomes angry very much that her father gives extra respect to Shehla.
-She warns Shehla to not meet Haider from which she fells down and is diagnosed by brain tumor.
+Tabbassum is happy by their new meeting but Haider's daughter becomes angry that her father gives extra respect to Shehla.
+She warns Shehla to not meet Haider from which she fells down and is diagnosed to have a brain tumor.
 Where Shehla (Jr.) and Haider's relation becomes strained as she was cause of Shehla's condition but she did possible things (apologize from Shehla) from which Haider apologizes her.
 While Haider gives shelter to Shafaq, as she is difficulty because her father had an assassination attempt on her but she recovered.
 Afaaq thinks that Shafaq is dead, he blames on his father for killing Shafaq.
 At that time, Afaaq had married his servant, Rani, whose name is later changed into Seher by Afaaq himself.
 While, Mansoor says Shiza toe of sandals, on which their relation becomes strained and she goes in her home but someone attaches bomb in her car so that it gets blast in front of Shiza but she is at that time not sitting there.
 She again warns Mansoor that she will kill him on which he asks that what has he done.